silbermm/libmention/README.md

 All aspects of the library can be used piecemeal or used a more automated system.

 ### Sending

-### Receiving
 When using piecemeal, the functions worth exploring are in `Libmention.Outgoing`:
-* `Libmention.Outgoing.parse/2` is used to parse an html document for all unique links.
+* `Libmention.Outgoing.parse/1` is used to parse an html document for all unique links.
 The idea here is to pass in the body of your post/note/comment and determine which urls may need to have a webmention sent.
 * `Libmention.Outgoing.discover/2` takes a link, sends a discovery and determine if webmention is supported at that specific link,
 * `Libmention.Outgoing.send/4` sends that webmention